DebjaniSihiLab/starter-hugo-research-group/content/authors/Rebekah Lee/_index.md

 ---
 # Display name
 title: Greta Franke

 # Username (this should match the folder name)
 authors:
-#- Rebekah Lee
 - Greta Franke

 # Is this the primary user of the site?
 superuser: false

 # Role/position
-#role: Undergraduate Student (FYRE Fellow)
 role: Undergraduate Student

 # Organizations/Affiliations
 organizations:
 - name: Emory University
   url: ""

 # Organizational groups that you belong to (for People widget)
 #   Set this to `[]` or comment out if you are not using People widget.
 user_groups:
-- Undergraduate Students
+- past members
- - Undergraduate Student
+-
 ---

-# Rebekah Lee is a current ...